Classified information

 A typical classified document.
 Page 13 of a U.S. National Security Agency report on the USS Liberty incident, partially declassified and released to the public in July 2004.
 The original overall classification of the page, "top secret", and the Special Intelligence code word "umbra", are shown at top and bottom.
 The classification of individual paragraphs and reference titles is shown in parentheses—there are six different levels on this page alone.
 Notations with leader lines at top and bottom cite statutory authority for not declassifying certain sections.

 Classified information is confidential material that a government, corporation, or non-governmental organisation deems to be sensitive information, which must be protected from unauthorized disclosure and that requires special handling and dissemination controls.
 Access is restricted by law, regulation, or corporate policies to particular groups of individuals with both the necessary security clearance and a need to know.

 Classified information within an organisation is typically arranged into several hierarchical levels of sensitivity—e.g. Confidential (C), Secret (S), and Top Secret (TS).
 The choice of which level to assign a file is based on threat modelling, with different organisations have varying classification systems, asset management rules, and assessment frameworks.
 Classified information generally becomes less sensitive with the passage of time, and may eventually be reclassified or declassified and made public.

 Governments often require a formal security clearance and corresponding background check to view or handle classified material.
 Mishandling or unlawful disclosure of confidential material can incur criminal penalties, depending on the nature of the information and the laws of a jurisdiction.
 Since the late twentieth century, there has been freedom of information legislation in some countries, where the public is deemed to have the right to all information that is not considered to be damaging if released.
 Sometimes documents are released with information still considered confidential redacted.
 Classified information is sometimes also intentionally leaked to the media to influence public opinion.

+In numerous countries, government officials have used information security classification systems to conceal wrongdoing (including criminal conduct by the state) and to impede accountability efforts.
+This problem is known as 'motivated overclassification'.